idannyou/int_structables/docs/README.md

   - [ ] New account creation, login, and guest/demo login
   - [ ] Calculus Concepts
   - [ ] Commenting on the Concepts
-  - [ ] Adding equations, photos/graphs, and videos to the Concepts
+  - [ ] Adding equations, photos, and videos to the Concepts
   - [ ] Searching Concepts by keyword
   - [ ] Production README